Terminal Graph

 Port Type Direction Description

-path stream input Load image from a file path
+path signal input Load image from a file path

-data stream input Load image from raw bytes
+data signal input Load image from raw bytes

 refresh signal input Reload from the current file